AFUDIrk/CADDeck/README.md

 Quantity 40 [Adhesive Balance Weights](https://www.ebay.de/itm/363221786745) (If needed.
 When I pulled up the knob, the case was too light for me.
 But you can also use something else to add weight.)

-Set of 10 10k 1/8W push through resistors Cherry MX push button
+Quantity 10 10k 1/8W push through resistors Cherry MX push button

 Quantity 6 M3 brass inserts (for case top)